SE-KIRIRO/alx-low_level_programming/0x0A-argc_argv/README.md

 if no number is passed to the program, print 0, followed by a new line if one of the number contains symbols that are not digits, print Error, followed by a new line, and return 1 you can assume that numbers and the addition of all the numbers can be stored in an int.

+write a program that prints the minimum number of coins to make change for an amount of money.